 Consumer Reports gave the 2020 Ford Escape a predicted reliability rating of 2 out of 5 and an overall score of 62.
 J.D.
-Power gave it a 3.5 out of 5 on predicted reliability which is just above average.
+Power gave it a 4.5 out of 5 on predicted reliability.

 While the redesigned Escape offers a 1.5-liter turbo three-cylinder engine standard that offers peppy performance and gets about 26 mpg, Consumer Reports found there’s an irritating vibration in the motor at lower speeds.
 J.D.
 Power made a similar observation by saying it the CVT had a distinct drone under hard acceleration.

 The hybrid Escape and the optional 2.0-liter turbocharged four-cylinder engine have more power and better fuel economy.
 The brake pedal is incredibly sensitive according to their tests.
 While there’s plenty of room in the back with the seats in the rearmost position, the front seats are flat.